mingyangzhang/mv-region-embedding/README.md

 # Multi-View-Urban-Region-Embedding
-code for paper Multi-View Joint Graph Representation Learning for Urban Region Embedding. (to be updated)
+code for paper Multi-View Joint Graph Representation Learning for Urban Region Embedding (IJCAI 2020)

+To run the code, cd to *model* folder:

+`python train.py`